ronoaldo/minetools/README.md

     contentdb install mod rubenwardy/sfinv

+Or alternativelly, specify a specific release to install:

+    contentdb install mod rubenwardy/sfinv@52

 To update all mods in the mods folder (including those installed with git!), use the `update` subdommand:

     contentdb update